-Milder and more tender than their onion cousins, leeks have a delicate flavor that’s as subtle as it is versatile.
-They’re an essential ingredient of the classic French mirepoix, which forms the base of soups and stews, but leeks can also be the star of the show when prepared simply, cooked whole and served as a side dish.
-Here are our best tips for working with leeks, plus a few favorite recipes for winter and spring.
+Milder and softer than their onion cousins, leeks have a delicate flavor that’s perfect for the transition into spring.
+They’re essential to the classic French mirepoix, which forms the base of soups and stews, but leeks can also be the star of the show when prepared simply, cooked whole and served as a side dish.
+Here are our best tips and tools for working with leeks, plus a few favorite recipes for winter and spring.

 Look for: Choose leeks on the smaller side, with firm, dark green leaves and roots that are pliable and light in color.
 Keep them in a plastic bag in the refrigerator for up to 5 days.

-Cooking: Gentle cooking preserves the tender texture and flavor of leeks, so they often star in recipes for soups, salads and side dishes with potatoes or rice.
+Uses: Gentle cooking preserves the tender texture and flavor of leeks, so they’re often used in soups, salads and dishes with potatoes or rice.
+They are also served alone as a side, drizzled with vinaigrette, or cooked into quiches and gratins.
 Young leeks can be harvested as shoots and used raw, like chives.

 Variations: Come spring, check your local farmers’ market for wild leeks, or ramps.
 Their bulbs have a garlic-onion flavor, and the stems are more delicate.
 Make the most of their super-short season by sauteing ramps whole in oil, grinding them into a pesto, simmering them in soups or pickling them.